anbox-cloud/discourse-docs/howto/install/deploy-juju.md

 Anbox Cloud supports various public clouds, such as AWS, Azure and Google.
 To deploy Anbox Cloud in a cloud environment, you use Juju.

 See the following sections for detailed instructions.
-For more general information and alternative installation methods, see [Customise the installation](https://discourse.ubuntu.com/t/installation-customizing/17747).
+If you want to install Anbox Cloud on bare metal instead of a public cloud, see [Deploy Anbox Cloud on bare metal](tbd) instead.

 [note type="information" status="Note"]
 There are differences between the full Anbox Cloud installation and the Anbox Cloud Appliance (see [Variants](https://discourse.ubuntu.com/t/anbox-cloud-overview/17802#variants)).
 This section focuses on **Anbox Cloud**.
 For instructions on how to install the **Anbox Cloud Appliance**, see [Installing the Anbox Cloud Appliance](https://discourse.ubuntu.com/t/install-appliance/22681).